san4b0t/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all applications.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/Microsoft r/Cloud engineer s/INPROGRESS d/2025-10-31T23:59` : Adds a application for `Microsoft` to the Application Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd application shown in the current list.

+   * `sort` : Sorts the applications by the deadline.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all applications.

    * `exit` : Exits the app.